ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Mobile-VIT/README.md

 ### Mobile-VIT
-Our proposed differential imaging attack is applied to the Mobile-VIT model, which uses VIT for super resoultion, introduced in the paper:
+Our proposed differential imaging attack is applied to the Mobile-VIT model, which uses VIT archeitecture for super resoultion, introduced in the paper:
 [“A Vision Transformer Approach for Efficient Near-Field Irregular SAR Super-Resolution.”](https://arxiv.org/pdf/2305.02074)

 To reproduce the result run [attack_mobilevit.ipynb ](https://github.com/ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/blob/main/Mobile-VIT/attack_mobilevit.ipynb).